FAQs

 What are the living arrangements for campers?

 Campers live in a modern dormitory in a spacious room with one or two roommates.
-There are built-in closets and dressers in each room as well as desks.
-Each dormitory floor has a either semi-private bathrooms or a common bathroom all have a shared living area.
+There are built-in closets, desks, and dressers in each room.
+Each dormitory floor has a either semi-private bathrooms or a common bathroom.
+All have a shared living area.
 All campers on a floor are approximately the same age.
-Staff working with each age group live on the same floor so campers.
+Staff working with each age group live on the same floor with their campers.
 This supervision, along with our dedicated overnight staff, ensures that campers always have someone to speak with in case of any overnight concerns or needs.

 How do you decide which campers will live in a room together?